GauravPatil04/StoryMaker/README.md

 The app takes a user's story idea and combines it with known details about the SGU campus (like the Central Library, School of Technology, Food Court, Stadium, etc.) to prompt the Gemini AI to write a unique, relevant story.

+> ###  ⚠️🚨 The API key has been removed due to usage limits, so the project won't function as-is.
+Please refer to the Setup section to obtain a new key and deploy your own instance. ⚠️🚨**

 ---